COMM 601

 An introduction to the theory and practice of decision-making based on the principles of economics.
 Study includes the structure of markets and relationships between business enterprise and the environment, other companies, customers and employees.

-This course is offered in term 2, term 4 and January Summer School and is available online as part of the Postgraduate Certificate in Commerce, Master of Business (Global Management and Marketing) and Master of Wine and Viticulture programmes.
+This course is offered in term 2, term 4 and over the January/February period of summer school and is available online as part of the Postgraduate Certificate in Commerce, Master of Business (Global Management and Marketing) and Master of Wine and Viticulture programmes.

 Course information